refinedev/refine/documentation/blog/2023-04-12-refine-invoicer-3.md

 ### `edit` Action for `contacts`

 `<ContactList />` has an `<EditButton />` which on click navigates to `/contacts/:id/edit` path.
-We have specified the resource and routes definitions for this earler.
+We have specified the resource and routes definitions for this earlier.

 The component `/contacts/:id/edit` looks like this: